archinetai/surgeon-pytorch/README.md

 <img src="./LOGO.png"></img>

-A library to inspect itermediate layers of PyTorch models.
+A library to inspect and extract intermediate layers of PyTorch models.

 ### Why?
-It's often the case that we want to inspect intermediate layers of a model without modifying the code e.g. visualize attention matrices of language models, get values from an intermediate layer to feed to another layer, or applying a loss function to intermediate layers.
+It's often the case that we want to inspect intermediate layers of a model or completely extract them without modifying the code.
+This can be useful to visualize attention matrices of language models, get values from an intermediate layer to feed to another layer, or apply a loss function to intermediate layers.

 ## Install